 UNIX System Services on OS/390 does not support file names that contain double-byte characters.
-You cannot create names on OS/390 DB2 OLAP Servers that contain double-byte characters because Essbase application and database names become part of file names on the server.
+On OS/390, you cannot create names in DB2 OLAP Server for OS/390 that contain double-byte characters because Essbase application and database names become part of file names on the server.